 Evidence in sexual assault cases is fleeting and temporary.
-So while you do not necessarily need to file a lawsuit with a Dallas sexual assault victim lawyer right away, you do need to take the proper steps as soon as possible following it– to preserve the evidence, you will need for your case.
+So while you do not necessarily need to file a lawsuit with a Dallas sexual abuse victim lawyer right away, you do need to take the proper steps as soon as possible following it– to preserve the evidence, you will need for your case.

 Call Now For a Free Consultation